-If speculative position limits with respect to an Index Contract underlying the Index Commodity have been reached, a portion of the Fund's trades may take place on markets or exchanges outside the United States.
-Trading on commodity exchanges outside the United States is not regulated by any United States governmental agency and may involve certain risks not applicable to trading on United States exchanges, including different or diminished investor protections.
+The Fund's trading is expected to be conducted on commodity exchanges outside the United States.
+Trading on such exchanges is not regulated by any United States governmental agency and may involve certain risks not applicable to trading on United States exchanges, including different or diminished investor protections.
 In trading contracts denominated in currencies other than U.S. dollars, Shares are subject to the risk of adverse exchange-rate movements between the dollar and the functional currencies of such contracts.
 Investors could incur substantial losses from trading on foreign exchanges which such investors would not have otherwise been subject to had the Fund's trading been limited to U.S. markets.